How Will You Describe Your Artwork

 Other people might have an older device that does not properly display your art.

 Also, keep in mind that the colors you see on your monitor might be different from someone else’s monitor or mobile device.

-For example, let’s say that you were describing a beautiful stream you just painted.
-Besides just writing about the medium and colors you used for the painting, describe how and what the person would feel if they were at that place.
+Besides writing about the medium and colors you used for the painting, describe how and what the person would feel if they were at that special place.

-Do you visit this stream to relax?
+- Do you visit this stream to relax?

-Is this a special place to help you think?
+- Is this a special place to help you think?

-Is it a place to escape the heat of the summer?
+- Is it a place to escape the heat of the summer?

-Describe the sounds of the water rolling over the rocks and what’s around you.
+- Describe the sounds of the water rolling over the rocks and what’s around you.

-Describe how the sunlight shines through the trees.
+- Describe how the sunlight shines through the trees.